heg37/Sayisal_Loto_ML_experiment/README.md

 This has calculated from (test accuracy)/(train accuracy)

 ![alt text](https://github.com/heg37/Sayisal_Loto_ML_experiment/blob/master/releation%20graph.png "testtrain% graph")</br>
-I saw in the results I find a inverse relation between train and test graphics
+In the results, I find a inverse relation between train and test graphics

 ## Conclusion
 We have tried to find a releation in lottery.
 I want to focus on 1st ball since best result.
 So, we can ask with this work if everythings happening randomy how can a Machine find %11 true results.